Skip to content

 Maximum transmission unit and maximum segment size

-Magic Transit has operation requirements that customers should know about to make sure their network works as intended.
-Customers should pay particular attention to the maximum transmission unit (MTU) and maximum segment size (MSS) values.
-The incorrect configuration of these values might lead to loss of performance or inability to deliver data packets.
+Magic Transit has operation requirements that customers need to understand to ensure their network functions as intended.
+Pay particular attention to the maximum transmission unit (MTU) and maximum segment size (MSS) values.
+Incorrect configuration of these values can cause performance loss or prevent data packet delivery.

 MTU and MSS

-The maximum transmission unit (or MTU) is a measurement representing the largest data packet that a network-connected device will accept.
-The MTU almost always applies to Layer 3 of the OSI model in networking, and includes the entire packet, including all headers (TCP, IP, etc.) and the data (payload) itself.
-For example, packets must be no bigger than 1,500 bytes to be routable through the Internet.
+The maximum transmission unit (MTU) is a measurement representing the largest data packet that a network-connected device will accept.
+The MTU almost always applies to Layer 3 of the Open Systems Interconnection (OSI) model in networking and includes the entire packet, including all headers (Transmission Control Protocol (TCP), Internet Protocol (IP), etc.) and the data (payload) itself.
+For example, packets must not exceed 1,500 bytes to route through the Internet.

-The maximum segment size (or MSS) refers to the amount of data that can be sent in a single TCP datagram packet.
-This value is determined by subtracting the size of the IP and TCP headers from the MTU, which will instruct the router how large the payload can be.
+The maximum segment size (MSS) refers to the amount of data that you can send in a single TCP datagram packet.
+You determine this value by subtracting the size of the IP and TCP headers from the MTU, which instructs the router how large the payload can be.
 It applies to Layer 4 of the OSI model in networking.

 One common misconception about MSS/MTU is that setting these values negatively impacts performance.
 While there is a slight performance penalty, it is worse not to configure these values to account for the specificities of your network.